Lexi Witkop: "I fought for myself"

 “I didn’t call the police.
 I don’t know the police.
 I know the people I work with, and work was my second safe space.”

-Witkop remembers crying as she told her manager, Carl Lyon, what had just happened.
+Witkop remembers crying as she told her manager what had just happened.
 His response was to immediately drive her to Munson’s emergency room.

-She says she got scared her past use of drugs and alcohol might get her into trouble, and left the hospital.
-She returned a few hours later.
+She got scared she’d get in trouble for having drugs in her system, so she left the hospital.
+Then returned a few hours later.

 “We’re thorough,” SANE nurse Sandy Minor said.
 “We want this person to relive this experience once.
 And we want them fresh from the scene.”

 There were 7,690 rapes reported in Michigan in 2018, according to the FBI.
-There are only seventy-eight SANE-certified nurses in the state.
+There are only 78 SANE-certified nurses in the state.
 Four work at Munson; two more are undergoing training.

 “Unfortunately, we’re rare,” Minor said.

-The training is extensive – forty hours of classroom time plus seventy-two hours working with the public – and the emotional intensity of the job burns out as many as seventy percent, according to the Journal of Forensic Nursing.
+The training is extensive — 40 hours of classroom time plus 72 hours working with the public — and the emotional intensity of the job burns out as many as 70 percent, according to the Journal of Forensic Nursing.

 One lesson?
 A “blank” or “stunned” reaction to rape is common.